samuxyz/mongo-blog/tutorial-review.md

 Our client will have to make API calls to the server to perform operations on the database, this is why we installed `axios` at the beginning of this tutorial.
 It is now time to use it, however we can wrap inside a `http` library file and export it as a module:

-1. We need to take into account that making API calls in local is like calling a different server as client and servers run on different ports, a complete different configuration compared to the deployment on Koyeb later on.
+1. We need to take into account that making API calls in local is like calling a different server.
+As client and servers run on different ports, this is a completely different configuration compared to the deployment we will do on Koyeb later on.
 2. The HTTP object is exported along with the basic methods to call GET, POST, PUT and DELETE endpoints.

 Create a new folder `/lib` and inside add `http.js`